In 1908, police in New Hampshire drew up a complaint against Madelon Kenmore, a woman they knew as Madelon Coburn. The charge was bigamy.

 Born in 1878 as Madelon Kenmore, she claimed English heritage but grew up in Astoria, Long Island.
 In 1905, at just 17, she eloped to Albany with Irving Looker, a young son of a diamond merchant.
 So why, the police wanted to know, had she married a New Hampshire minister named William Coburn in 1908?

 Rev. William Coburn ran a sanitarium in Wakefield, N.H. where he sold patent medicines and treated certain patients.
 He was financially successful.
 But perhaps not too wise in the ways of love.

 A widower, Coburn fell in love with one of his young patients, Medelon Kenmore.
 However, Madelon did not inform Coburn that she was already married.
 She had threatened divorce, even hired private investigators to catch Irving Looker having an affair.
 But she had not completed the process.

 When confronted with the charge of bigamy, Madelon at first denied it.
-She swore had never married Coburn.
-Coburn's sons supported their father's claim.
+She swore she had never married Coburn.
+Coburn’s sons supported their father’s claim.

 Further, the Rev. Orrin Baker swore that he had performed the marriage ceremony.
 Not only that, he said, he had received a letter from a woman calling herself Madelon Looker, asking that he destroy all records of the marriage because her husband was accusing her of bigamy.

 Soon, Madelon was at the center of a standoff.
 William Coburn declared that he still loved Madelon.
 He would make their marriage legal if she would go ahead with her divorce from Irving Looker.
 Irving said virtually the same thing.
 If she would drop the divorce matter and have her marriage to Coburn annulled, he would gladly reunite with her.